-In the early days of Amazon, Jeff Bezos came up with a rule: every team should be small enough that it can be fed with two pizzas.
+In the early days of Amazon, Jeff Bezos came up with a rule: every team should be small enough that it could be fed with two pizzas.

 The ‘Two Pizza Rule’ signalled that Bezos didn’t want more talking, more line reports and more communication.
 He wanted a decentralised, even disorganised company where creativity and independence prevailed over groupthink and the bureaucracy of management.